dirtyfilthy/siem-from-scratch/README.md

 ## Activities

-The VagrantFile will perform the following actions:
+The provisioning scripts will perform the following actions:

 * create a root certificate and a create a signed sub certificate
 * download all required files (such as elasticsearch .deb packages etc) into ./resources